-In both CSE and CCE, children's vulnerability as victims is not always recognised by professionals.
+In both CSE and CCE, children's vulnerability as victims will be recognised by school staff.

 Serious Violence

 Staff will look out for signs that indicate that a student may be at risk of or involved in serious crime, including criminal networks or gangs and follow the appropriate referral pathways for help and support.
 We understand that children who are likely to be involved in violence may have previously suffered trauma and abuse and that peak times, for serious violence involving school children, can be just before or just after school hours.